 One of the nicest, most elegant, bars in L.A.
 Often have (good) live music.

 Where to drink in Los Angeles?
-Why, Hollywood of course!
-If you’re hanging out here after our The Real Hollywood Tour then it’s not too early to have a drink.
-Obviously Hollywood is a very touristy area, but it is also an area where Angelenos do go in the evening, drawn by the lively bar scene.
+Obviously Hollywood is a magnet for visiting tourists, but it is also a place where Angelenos go in the evening, drawn by the lively bar scene just off the Walk of Fame.

 Dive bar from back in the day, right by the entrance to The Hollywood Pantages.